Gilbertyegon/password-locker/README.md

 * git clone https://github.com/Gilbertyegon/password-locker.git

 * cd password-locker
+* virtualenv virtual
+* This will create a virtual folder
+* In Windows activate using virtual\Scripts\activate
+* In Linux  source ./virtual/bin/activate

 * code . or atom . based on the text editor you have.
 ```